ThePhD/future_cxx/papers/source/C - typeof.md

 <blockquote>
 <div class="numbered numbered-6">
-If the same qualifier appears more than once in the same specifier-qualifier list or as declaration specifiers, either directly<ins>, via one or more <code class="c-kw">_Typeof</code> specifiers, </ins> or via one or more <code class="c-kw">typedef</code>s, the behavior is the same as if it appeared only once.
+If the same qualifier appears more than once in the same specifier-qualifier list or as declaration specifiers, either directly<ins>, via one or more typeof specifiers,</ins> or via one or more <code class="c-kw">typedef</code>s, the behavior is the same as if it appeared only once.
 If other qualifiers appear along with the <code class="c-kw">_Atomic</code> qualifier the resulting type is the so-qualified atomic type.
 </div>
 </blockquote>